naokazuterada/MarkdownTOC/README.md

 <!-- /MarkdownTOC -->
 ```

-You can also set default depth in Settings
+You can also set default depth in Settings.

+Preference > Package Settings > MarkdownTOC > Settings - User

 ```
 {